Skip to main content Skip to complementary content

 The storage data task will use the same mode of operation (Full load or Full load & CDC) as the consumed landing data task.
 Configuration properties are different between the two modes of operation, as well as monitor and control options.
 If you use a cloud target landing data task with full load only, the storage data task will create views to the landing tables instead of generating physical tables.

-Information noteData tasks operate in the context of their owner.
+Information noteData tasks operate in the context of the owner of the project they belong to.
 For more information about required roles and permissions, see Data space roles and permissions.

 Creating a storage data task